LeeHudsonDLS/pmac_motorhome/docs/explanations/implemtation.rst

 used to output a line of code that operates on all axes in the `Plc` or `Group`.

-For example The function :py:meth:`~dls_motorhome.group.Group.home` will output code to home all the axes in a group.
-Assumimg the group has axes 1, 2, 3 then the output of the command :py:meth:`~dls_motorhome.group.Group.home` will look like this::
+For example The function :py:meth:`~pmac_motorhome.group.Group.home` will output code to home all the axes in a group.
+Assumimg the group has axes 1, 2, 3 then the output of the command :py:meth:`~pmac_motorhome.group.Group.home` will look like this::

     #1hm #2hm #3hm